jweezy24/Personal_Website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a Ph.D. student at University of Wisconsin-Madison majoring in Computer Sciences.
-My research interests lie in the domain of Machine Learning and Security.
-I work with Prof. Fawaz at [WI-PI Lab](https://wiscprivacy.com/).
+My research interests consist of operating system privacy and security, user privacy, and hacking.
+I work with Suman Banerjee and Kassem Fawaz, my lab[(WI-PI Lab)](https://wiscprivacy.com/) is where I currently work and am loving the research we are doing!

-I did my undergraduate at University of Wisconsin-Madison, double majoring in Computer Engineering and Computer Sciences
+I completed my masters and undergraduate degrees at Loyola University Chicago.
+There I majored in computer science and mathematics.
+I started doing research with my Loyola advisors when I was a Sophomore.
+I also completed my Masters degree there as well.